Francis Xavier Pierz

-Francis Xavier Pierz (Franc Pirc or Franc Pirec; Franz Pierz) (November 20, 1785 – January 22, 1880) was a Slovenian-American Roman Catholic priest and missionary to the Ottawa and Ojibwe Indians in present-day Michigan, Wisconsin, Ontario, and Minnesota.
+Francis Xavier Pierz (Franc Pirc or Franc Pirec; Franz Pierz) (November 20, 1785 – January 22, 1880) was a Slovenian-American Catholic priest and missionary to the Ottawa and Ojibwe Indians in present-day Michigan, Wisconsin, Ontario, and Minnesota.
 Because his letters convinced numerous Catholic German Americans to settle in Central Minnesota after the Treaty of Traverse des Sioux in 1851, Fr.
 Pierz is referred to as the "Father of the Diocese of Saint Cloud."

 Early life

 Father Pierz's birthplace of Godič, as it appears today.

 Father Pierz was born into an ethnic Slovene peasant family in Godič, near the town of Kamnik in the Hapsburg-ruled Duchy of Carniola within the Austrian Empire (now Slovenia).
 On November 20, 1785, he was baptized as Franz Xav.
 Pierz.
 Despite the coercive Germanisation campaign by Emperor Joseph II, Francis Pierz was raised and educated bilingually.
 He became literate and fluent enough in both the vernacular Slovene language and in Standard Austro-German to later compose Christian poetry in both languages.
 He entered the major seminary of Ljubljana in the fall of 1810 and was ordained at Ljubljana Cathedral on March 13, 1813, by Bishop Anton Kavčič.
 Two of his brothers also became priests.

 After seven years as assistant pastor for the Catholic Church in Slovenia of the mountain parishes of Kranjska Gora and Fusine in Valromana (Bela Peč, in Slovene), he was appointed parish priest of the villages of Peče and Podbrezje.
 In later years, all of his former parishes would become sources of Slovene immigrants and pioneer settlers of Central Minnesota.

-After years of attempting to improve farming methods among the poor farmers of his parish, he published the book Kranjski Vertnar (The Carniolan Gardner) in 1830.
+After years of attempting to improve farming methods among the poor farmers of his parish, he published the book Kranjski Vertnar (The Carniolan Gardener) in 1830.
 His efforts led to his being awarded a medal of honor by the Carniolan Agricultural Society in 1842.